TimBurg/MA_thesis_markdown/source/07_theory.md

 ![In the case of a 3D-Tetrahedra tesselation only 3 distinct cases can appear a)intersection at three edges(left) or b)intersection at 4 edges(right) or c)no intersections(not displayed)\label{fig:isocuttetraeder}](source/figures/tetrahedrons.svg){width=80%}

-## radial basis function theory
+## Radial basis function theory

 ### RBF Interpolation

-Interpolation can be viewed as a special kind of approximation in which, for an approximant $S$ to some function $F$, it is demanded that the interpolant reproduces the original functions values at special points $x_i$ i.e.:
+Interpolation can be viewed as a special kind of approximation in which, for an approximant $S$ to some function $F$, it is demanded that $S$ reproduces the original functions values at special points $x_i$ i.e.:
 \begin{equation}S(x_i) = F(x_i) \quad \forall x_i \in \Xi \label{eq:interpolation_condition} \end{equation}
 Where $\Xi$ is some finite (possibly scattered) set of pairwise distinct points from $\mathbb{R}^d$ (multivariate) ie. a set $\{x_i \mid x_i \in \mathbb{R}^d, i=1,..,N, x_i \neq x_j\}$.
-The functions considered here are scalar valued multivariate functions but a vector-valued interpolant may be constructed from scalar-valued-component functions.
+The functions considered here are scalar valued functions but a vector-valued interpolant may be constructed from scalar-valued-component functions.

-Interpolants are constructed from some function space which in this case is made up of radial basis functions centered at the interpolation centers.
-This dependence on the centers means that the radial basis function-spaces are individual to each dataset $\Xi$.
+Interpolants are constructed from some function space which in this case is made up of radial basis functions centered at the interpolation points.
+These are therefor often called interpolation centers.
+The dependence on the points means that the RBF function-spaces are individual to each dataset $\Xi$.

-Radial basis functions are multivariate functions constructed from univariate functions of the form
+Radial basis functions themselves are multivariate functions constructed from univariate functions of the form
 $\phi:[0,\infty)\mapsto\mathbb{R}$ superimposed over the Euclidean norm:
 $$\Phi(x) = \phi(\lVert x \rVert_2) \qquad x\in \mathbb{R}^d$$
 Special monotonicity properties of those functions lead to unisolvent interpolation (unique solvability) as explained in the next section.